Update (June 2): This event was changed to reflect Rising’s cancellation due to Melbourne's lockdown.

 The inaugural program comprises 133 events and works by 750 Victorian artists.
 It’ll take over rivers, the sky, streets, laneways, important building and a rooftop car park, unfolding over 12 nights across five main precincts, with a mix of free and ticketed events.

-Throughout the festival, The Rivers Sing will cruise the waterways at dawn and dusk, playing harmonised voices of First Nations and local artists.
+Throughout the festival, sonic installation The Rivers Sing will power up at dawn and dusk near Queens Bridge, playing harmonised voices of First Nations and local artists.
 It’s a collaboration between soprano Deborah Cheetham AO, and artists Byron J Scullin and Thomas Supple.

-The Nightline, kicked off last year with a dedicated late-night hotline that insomniac Melburnians could call to leave anonymous messages.
+Nearby installation The Nightline kicked off last year with a dedicated late-night hotline that insomniac Melburnians could call to leave anonymous messages.
 Those messages have been collated for a “mysterious underground listening club”.

-Renowned visual artist Atong Atem, meanwhile, is presenting Banksia, a free-to-view projection scored by Melbourne composer Petra Salsjö, that deals with the little-known history of early African settlers in Australia.
+Also nearby, renowned visual artist Atong Atem is presenting Banksia, a free-to-view projection scored by Melbourne composer Petra Salsjö, that deals with the little-known history of early African settlers in Australia.

-Over at the Arts District, Sidney Myer Music Bowl will be transformed into a sprawling bamboo forest titled The Wilds with mirrored illusions, architectural tunnels and nooks, large sculptures, video art, food and more.
+Over at the Arts District, Sidney Myer Music Bowl will be transformed into a sprawling bamboo forest, The Wilds, with mirrored illusions, architectural tunnels and nooks, large sculptures, video art, food and more.
 The stage is becoming an ice-skating rink, with English artist Luke Jerram’s enormous scale model of the moon suspended above.

 Over the road, at the Arts Centre, Back to Back Theatre will restage two of its most notable works, Food Court and the bizzaro Ganesh Versus the Third Reich, while Small Metal Objects will be performed at Queensbridge Square.